misterjt/mvbind/README.md

 Backbone MVbind
 ======

-Backbone MVbind is simple data bind tool to connect Model and View.
+Backbone MVbind is simple and ultra-lightweight (1.176kb) data bind tool to connect Model and View.

 ```javascript